rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

     - Any transport level buffer to the receiver has become full, and the hence the publisher is dropping *update* notifications.

 Below is a tree diagram for "subscription-terminated".
-All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
+All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~ yangtree
 {::include generated-tree-output/subscription-terminated.txt}